 This series of guides is designed to help independent advocates understand the key duties towards and entitlements of children and young people set out in the Children Act 1989.

 Guide 1 introduces the key principles of the Children Act 1989 and provides a useful, high-level overview of the key provisions.
 It also includes an infographic mapping out some of the core regulations and statutory guidance associated with the Act.

 Guide 2 focuses on the rights of care experienced children and young people to see and spend time with their families and other people who are important to them, and the corresponding duties of local authorities.
 The guide summaries key provisions that support continued relationships between sisters and brothers, duties towards care leavers, statutory requirements for ‘stopping contact’ and more.
 It also contains a visual map to relevant legislation and supporting statutory guidance.

 Click here to view the presentation from our June 2021 seminar for advocates focused on protecting children’s right to family relationships.
 We are very grateful to Clan Childlaw and Siblings Together for joining us at this important event.

-Guide 3 focuses on the statutory (Children Act 1989) representations procedure as a route to resolving concerns, acknowledging children and young people’s views and experiences, redressing injustice, and putting things right.
-The guide contains an accessible summary of relevant primary and secondary legislation, and corresponding statutory guidance.
-It also includes an overview of the Local Government and Social Care Ombudsman (LGSCO), and its powers to investigate and remedy injustice that results from local authority faults.
+Guide 3 focuses on the Children Act 1989 representations procedure as a route to resolving concerns, acknowledging children and young people’s views and experiences, redressing injustice, and putting things right.
+It contains an accessible summary of relevant legislation and statutory guidance, tips from advocates, and an overview of the Local Government and Social Care Ombudsman (LGSCO) and its powers to investigate and remedy injustice that results from local authority faults.

 Click here to view the presentation from our September 2021 seminar on this topic.